 REAL ESTATE IN ITALY

 The regions of Italy all allow for different experiences.
-The metropolitan cities with the contrast of ancient architectures and countrysides.
+The metropolitan cities have rich histories and ancient buildings.

 The most popular attractions like Venice, Cinque Terre, Florence, Rome are all absolutely stunning places, full of art, history, and tourists.

 These places are great for both visiting and living.
 However, in the warmest months, between June and August, they can become overly crowded.

 Additionally, because they are in such high demand by tourists and by many wealthy foreign and Italian buyers, the prices for property are quite high.

 Fear not, your dream Italian getaway home is still in reach.
 There are plenty of less touristic and less expensive places, that still provide fantastic and popular destinations.

 If you’re looking to make an investment in the Italian real estate market without emptying your wallet, this article is for you!
 Read on…

 This region is an amazing place to visit, full of beaches and natural parks.
 It lies in central Italy and extends up to the Apennine mountain range; it’s a combination of sand beaches and lush green forests, hills and mountains.